Art Director, Avatars

 Shipping, and what it actually means

-Representation score: target was 3.0 on a 5-point scale.
+• Representation Score: Target was 3.0 on a 5-point scale.
 Landed at 3.8 at launch, reaching 4.0 after the Aspirational Bodies update.

-User preference: 72% preferred the new style in qualitative study.
+• User Preference: 72% preferred the new style in qualitative study.

-Messenger usage: 300%+ spike after rollout.
+• Messenger Usage: 300%+ spike after rollout.
+1

-That last piece is the one I am most proud of.
-Traditional art direction depends on one person reviewing every output, and that model works on a film, where the total asset and shot count is in the hundreds or thousands and every frame passes through a human review chain.
-It breaks immediately at platform scale, where the system produces novel outputs continuously across internal teams, ML pipelines, and vendor studios on multiple continents.
-The structured style framework made quality measurable and reproducible.
-It translated artistic intuition into language that engineers, ML researchers, and vendor teams could follow, which meant style decisions could propagate through the system without routing every call back through me.
+The scaling framework is the piece I am most proud of.
+Traditional art direction depends on a single person reviewing every output.
+That model works perfectly in film, where the asset count is finite and every frame passes through a human review chain.
+It breaks immediately at platform scale, where a system produces novel outputs continuously across multiple continents.

 None of this ships without strong partners.
 The visual development team who built against the maquettes, the tech art and engineering who turned my initial prototypes into shippable systems, the ML researchers who trained and retrained the pipeline against the quality bar we had set together, the product and UXR partners who kept us grounded in what users actually needed, and the vendor studios on three continents who carried the style framework into production at scale.
 The character on screen is the visible part of this work.
 The system underneath is everybody's.